wee5h/ReliefRN/README.md

 Sign in with an account that has the **Azure AI User** role on the ReliefRN Foundry project, then open **http://localhost:5173**.
 Judges use a service principal instead of their own account.
 That setup is explained in [RUN-LOCALLY.md](ReliefRN_website/RUN-LOCALLY.md).

 ---

-## Honest limitations

-- This is a **prototype**.
-Callbacks and forwarding to FEMA are simulated, and a generated reference is not a FEMA case.
-- **Resource listings** are nearest-by-distance and not confirmed open.
-Every card says to confirm before travelling.
-- The **seven newer translations** were written for this prototype and should be reviewed by native speakers.
-- **Voice input** depends on the browser.
-It works in Chrome and Edge, not Firefox or Brave.
-- **A real phone line and real SMS** are designed but not connected yet.

 ## Team